 Metro formulated its budget for fiscal year 16 with plans for flat enrollment rates, according to Malhotra.
 He said current enrolment is on track to remain flat or increase in the next year.
 “It’s a possibility that fall enrollment, full time equivalency might be up a percent; however, we are being cautious and we have formulated the budget on flat enrollment,” he said.

-From an enrollment prospective, Metro is situated better than many institutions in MnSCU.
+From an enrollment perspective, Metro is situated better than many institutions in MnSCU.
 As a system, MnSCU has reported declining enrollment rates since fiscal year 2012.
 Moreover, continued declines in enrollment are projected through fiscal year 2017.

 Fee Increase?

 Student fees at Metro will rise from $10.43 to $33.43 per credit in fiscal year 2016.
-New fees include a $12 parking fee, $8.50 for the Student Center, and $2.50 for campus health care services.
+New fees include a $12 parking fee, $8.50 for the Student Center and $2.50 for campus health care services.
 These fees were proposed by Metro’s Student Senate and approved by MnSCU’s Board of Trustees.

 Metro’s administration also worked with student leaders to determine fee rates.
 “We provide all the relevant information to the student body,” said Malhotra.

-Brian Wermerskirchen, Vice President of Student Senate at Metro, said the Student Center and parking ramp were paid for with revenue bonds, so the buildings are required to bring in revenue to pay off the bonds.
+Brian Wermerskirchen, vice president of Student Senate at Metro, said the Student Center and parking ramp were paid for with revenue bonds, so the buildings are required to bring in revenue to pay off the bonds.
 At Metro, that revenue will come in the form of student fees. “[The fees] will be reevaluated every year,” he said.
 “As enrollment goes up, the fees will go down, especially with the parking ramp.
 Once the parking ramp is paid for, it should be self-sufficient [not including operating costs].”

 Wermerskirchen said the new buildings are something Metro has needed for a long time.
 The parking ramp, he said, was “a requirement from the city.
 Basically, they said ‘if you want to expand your campus any more you have to figure out your parking situation,’ so without that ramp we couldn’t have the Science Center.”

-These projects have been on the student agenda for significant amount of time, according to Wermerskirchen.
+These projects have been on the student agenda for a significant amount of time, according to Wermerskirchen.
 “I’ve seen files that we have in our archives going back to the 90s,” he said.

 On-campus health care is required at all universities in MnSCU, per a head-office mandate.
 The fee for health care should not take effect until the program has started.